jaspector

 County information handout says permits are required for structures or moves with fair market value over $2,500 or 200 sq ft or more, for change of use, for work in setback conflicts, for structures damaged 50 percent or more, and for impervious surface work in shoreland areas.

+Not all construction work requires a permit in unincorporated Oneida County, WI.
 The following work is generally exempt: Ordinary maintenance and repairs; Open fences; New structures under $2,500 and under 200 sq ft, if not part of a sewerage system and otherwise compliant; Existing structure alterations under $2,500, if they do not change use, do not add over 200 sq ft impervious surface, and do not create additional setback encroachment.
+When in doubt, confirm with the local building department before starting work.